-During the 2022 Fall membership training program, there were 15 new students trained over 8 weeks.
-The youth court received 30% more cases in 2022 when compared to 2021.
-Of the cases that were received, 100% of offenders successfully completed the required sanctions imposed upon them.
+At the conclusion of 2023, the Colonie Youth Court received 30 referrals.
+100% of offenders successfully completed the required sanctions imposed upon them.
 The program continues to maintain an overall 98.5% offender successful completion rate since hearing its first case in 1995.
-The gender, race, offense(s) committed, and community service hours performed is as follows: 70% males and 30% females, 85% - Caucasians, 0% - African Americans, and 15% - Other.
-The cases were composed of 10% - theft related crimes, and 15% - Assault, 15% - Criminal Trespass, 15% - Criminal Mischief, 10% - Making a False Written Statement, 15% - Traffic related, and 20% - Multiple Offenses.
-Overall, the program participants have performed over 62,000 hours of service in the last 28 years.
+The gender, race, crime committed, and community service hours performed is as follows: 57% males and 43% females, 85% - Caucasians, 10% - African Americans, 5% - Other.
+The cases were composed of 30% theft related crimes, 10% Assault, 10% Harassment, and 30% traffic infractions.
+The remaining 20% were composed of multiple offenses.

+The total number of community service hours performed in 2023 alone, was 508 hours in the Town of Colonie.
+Overall, the program participants have performed over 62,000 hours of service in the last 30 years.

-In addition, three senior youth court members were awarded college scholarships in 2022.
-The 1st place winner of the 2022 Robert M. Auld College Scholarship was youth court member, Maaz Hussain.
-Maaz is attending The University of Michigan.
-Youth Court member, Kathryn Taleporos was the recipient of the 2022 Honorable Nicholas J. Greisler Jr. College Scholarship.
-Kathryn is attending the University At Albany.
-The 1st place winner of the 2022 South Colonie Dollars for Scholars Scholarship was youth court member, Mallory Pinkans.
-Mallory is attending Roger Williams University.
+In addition, three senior youth court members were awarded 4 college scholarships in 2023.
+The 1st place winner of the 2023 Robert M. Auld College Scholarship was youth court member, Toby Zheng.
+Toby is attending Northwestern University.
+Youth Court member, Kaya McAuley, was the recipient of the 2023 Honorable Nicholas J. Greisler Jr. Scholarship and the recipient of the 2023 South Colonie Dollars for Scholarship.
+Kaya is attending Coastal Carolina University.
+The 1st place winner of our new 1st Responder Scholarship was youth court member, Aarya Tyagi.
+Aarya is attending Western Reserve University.

-For more information on the Colonie Youth Court program, please contact the Director, Violet Palombo at 518-782-2638.
+For more information on the Colonie Youth Court program, please contact Director, Violet Palombo at 518-782-2638.